breakthatbass/eggnog/README.md

 ## Known Bugs
 - submitting part 2 to a puzzle doesn't work when reading from `stdin`.

+## Contributing
 If you would like to contribute, feel free to make a pull request.
+Or if you find a bug, open an issue.